Rigid inner forms over local function fields: The local transfer factor

-where the top square commutes by the functoriality of the cup product in Tate cohomology and the bottom square commutes by the discussion in \cite{Milne}, \S III.6; see in particular the diagram used in the proof of Lemma 6.11 loc. cit.
-The right-hand column equals the classical Tate isomorphism discussed in \cite{Tate66}, again by the functoriality of the cup product in Tate cohomology. \end{proof}
+to see that the top square commutes, note that this can be checked at the finite level (cf. the above argument using the inverse limit of $H^{-2}_{\text{Tate}}$), where it follows from the functoriality of the cup product in Tate cohomology with respect to connecting homomorphisms (cf. \cite[Proposition V.3.3]{Brown}), and the bottom square commutes by the discussion in \cite[\S III.6]{Milne}; see in particular the diagram used in the proof of Lemma 6.11 loc. cit.
+The right-hand column equals the classical Tate isomorphism discussed in \cite{Tate66}, by the associativity of the cup product in Tate cohomology. \end{proof}

 \begin{remark} This remark concerns how the above discussion relates to the Tate-Nakayama pairing involving $\pi_{0}(\widehat{T}^{\Gamma})$ discussed earlier.
 Identifying $H^{1}(\Gamma, X^{*}(T)) = H^{1}(\Gamma, X_{*}(\widehat{T}))$ with $\widehat{T}(\mathbb{C})^{\Gamma}/(\widehat{T}(\mathbb{C})^{\Gamma})^{\circ}$ as above, we note that there is a natural pairing